Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

 New York, June

-This year is a significant one for all Pride events, but particularly for New York, as the city marks 50 years since the Stonewall riots, where trans women, drag queens and queer kids kickstarted the gay liberation movement.
-The usual, and huge, Pride March takes place on June 30, but NYC is also hosting Worldpride for the whole month, so it will be taken over by even more massive parties and events.
+New York, as the city of the 1969 Stonewall riots where trans women, drag queens and queer kids kickstarted the gay liberation movement, has a Pride parade of huge historical importance.
+The usual, and huge, Pride March takes place on June 25.
 Times Square will host the closing party action, but all over the city there’ll be talks and celebrations.
-We’re even hearing rumours that the queen herself, Madonna, may perform…

 Christopher Street Day Berlin